 She currently teaches creative writing at Loyola University Chicago, and she has previously taught at Boston University and the Boston Conservatory at Berklee College of Music.
 In 2008 she completed an MFA in Creative Writing at BU, where she studied under Leslie Epstein, Ha Jin, and Allegra Goodman.
 She earned a bachelor's degree from the University of Virginia, where she was a Jefferson Scholar.

 As a teenager Caroline published a book of ghost stories, Haunted Delaware (Infinity 2000), which received praise as a self-publishing success story in The Village Voice, Writer’s Digest, and other publications.

-Caroline lives in Chicago, Illinois with her husband and daughter.
+Caroline lives just outside Chicago, Illinois with her husband and two daughters.